SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 *Medium ones just don't feel right, not for this dress anyway.*

-*Long ones feel better, maybe better than short.*
+*Long ones feel better, maybe better than short?*

 "Long, but maybe short, what do you think?"
 Pinkie asked.

-Fluttershy thought for a seconds before she said, "I think either would work, so long it is?"
+Fluttershy thought for a second before she said, "I think either would work, so long it is?"

 "Sure," Pinkie said.

 Fluttershy unrolled another length of the white fabric, cutting two rectangles from it.

-"Come hold this," Fluttershy protested.
+"Come hold this," Fluttershy instructed.

-Pinkie walked to the ponnequin and held the sleeve on one of the front legs, "this good?"
+Pinkie walked to the ponnequin and held the sleeve on one of the front legs.
+"This good?"

-"Yes," Fluttershy said as she pinned it to the fabric that made up the main dress.
+"Yes," Fluttershy said as she pinned it to the main fabric of the dress.

 Fluttershy slowly pinned the sleeve together, going from top to bottom making sure it had equal circumference all the way down.

-"Okay, now I want you to sew it," Fluttershy said.
+"Okay, now I want you to sew it," Fluttershy stated.

 "Me?"
 Pinkie asked.